tjdragon/hedera22/README.md

 All financial systems implement the concept of [Maker-Checker](https://en.wikipedia.org/wiki/Maker-checker).
 One way to achieve this would be by the use of [ScheduleCreateTransaction](https://github.com/hashgraph/hedera-sdk-java/blob/main/examples/src/main/java/ScheduleMultiSigTransactionExample.java) although this process requires n-of-n signers as opposed to the more flexible n-of-m.
 There is room for improvement, where setKey should be augmented with a Rule to be evaluated at runtime.
 Such a Rule could implement a simple tree structure with OR/AND, and once evaluated to true, the transaction would go through.

 ## Improvements
-- The Solidity code is not optimised and lots of careful love is required to make it more gas-efficient.
+- The Solidity code is not optimized and lots of careful love is required to make it more gas-efficient.
 - Build a web site to display the order book and integrate with a Metamask-like plugin and/or integrate with a Nano ledger.
 - Use the average buy/sell order prices post trade as a dynamic inflection point for AMM implementations.
 - Implement FATF-16 by default for native HBARs.